ricky-ma/Epidemic-Matrix-Completion/README.md

 [Completed matrix of public health indicators with predictions](https://github.com/ricky-ma/Epidemic-Matrix-Completion/blob/master/output/ind_complete.csv)

 ## Conclusion
-Although some predicted data entries are flawed from our result (such as decreasing number of cases and death tolls and negative values for death tolls), our model was able to fill in values for missing data entries.
+Although some predicted data entries from our results are flawed (such as a decreasing number of cases and death tolls and negative values for death tolls), our model was able to fill in values for missing data entries.
 The flawed data prediction could be a result from the difference in the nature of data we were handling with compared to the Netflix problem.
 For example, the matrix of Covid-19 cases and death count is a time series data while the Netflix challenge is not.
 Hence, the variance in type of data that we were working with may have diverged the result and performance of our model.

+The problematic predictions may also result from input rows that are too sparse, with some only have 1 or 2 original entries.
+Looking at the original data, the last 10 input rows are all very sparse.
+This may have caused inaccurate predictions for those rows, as well as negatively affecting/skewing predictions for other countries.

 Nevertheless, there were no values that were predicted that lied outside of the range of existing values in the incomplete public health indicators matrix.
-This shows promising sign for the algorithm.
-For further exploration of this model, it should be tested on different types of data (panel data, time-series etc.) to reason why or why not it could be a viable solution for predicting missing data entries.
+This shows a  promising sign for the algorithm.
+For further exploration of this model, it should be tested on different types of data (panel data, time-series etc.) with denser matrices (sparse rows removed) to reason whether it could be a viable solution for predicting missing public health and epidemic data entries.